 Graduate students who have been accepted into a degree program and are enrolled for at least 6 credits per semester are eligible to apply for financial aid.
-Please visit www.arcadia.edu/finaid for information regarding available aid options and visit: www.arcadia.edu/gradfinaidapply to complete required forms online.
+Please visit our Financial Aid and Scholarships page for information regarding available aid options, and visit the Aid Options and How to Apply page to complete required forms online.

 Graduate Assistantships/Graduate Student Employment may be available to graduate students registered for at least 9 credits per semester.
 Students may apply for assistantships upon acceptance and registration.
 Questions regarding graduate assistanships should be directed to the Office of Graduate and Undergraduate Studies at 215-572-2925.